tvst/notionlit/README.md

 And that's all ☹️

 Again, this is just a proof-of-concept / prototype.
-So I didn't implement a bunch of other stuff, like underline, @mentions, columns, etc.
+So I didn't implement a bunch of other stuff, like underline, @page_mentions, columns, etc.

 Also note that not everything in Streamlit is supported either.
 I don't have an exhaustive list but, for example,